sirrend/sirrend-docs/docs/terrap/index.md

+---
+title: Terrap
+layout: default
+nav_order: 4
+has_children: true
+---
-# Sirrend-Docs
+# Terrap Docs
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)  ![GitHub go.mod Go version (subdirectory of monorepo)](https://img.shields.io/github/go-mod/go-version/sirrend/terrap-cli?filename=go.mod)

+{: .warning }
-?> **Important** Terrap is currently in it's alpha stage and in continious development.
+Terrap is currently in it's alpha stage and in continious development.

+{: .important }
-?> **Important** Terrap currently supports upgrades to the following version only
+Terrap currently supports upgrades to the following version only

-Terrap is a CLI utility created by <a href=https://sirrend.com style="color: #3366CC">Sirrend</a> which keeps you up-to-date with the latest provider changes.
+Terrap is a CLI utility created by [sirrend] which keeps you up-to-date with the latest provider changes.

 ## About
-By design, Terrap executes `terraform init` under the hood in order to initialize the Terrap workspace.</br>
+By design, Terrap executes `terraform init` under the hood in order to initialize the Terrap workspace.
 As a direct result of the above, all the components required to initialize the Terraofrm workspace are required by Terrap as well.

 For example, if you're using the `AWS_PROFILE` environment variable to configure the **AWS provider**, you need to set it for Terrap as well.